alexbaban/Fire-TV/hello/readme.md

 # Hello

 The "Hello" app, shows the "Hello!" message in the center of the screen.
-It is made of ony one file `index.html` and loads "jQuery" and the "Amazon Web App API" libraries.
+It is made of two files `index.html`, `bg_app.jpg` and loads "jQuery" and the "Amazon Web App API" libraries.

 ### index.html